 Pros and cons of using tea as a remedy for cold and flu

-Tea is easily accessible and presents minimal risk compared to other remedies, but it cannot replace medical treatment for severe symptoms.
+Tea is easily accessible and presents minimal risk compared to other remedies, and it can help relieve body aches associated with colds and flu due to its soothing and anti-inflammatory properties.
+However, it cannot replace medical treatment for severe symptoms.
 Furthermore, anecdotal evidence is stronger than research-backed proof in some instances, such as the effectiveness of these teas.

 Using tea in combination with other home remedies